LAQ27504/Java-Swing-Learning/README.md

 ## 9th of June
 I have learned JOptionPane to open new window box for some customize option like warning, show infor and get input.
 And TextField for getting input in a frame with customize font and color

+## 10th of June
+I have worked on Checkbox, radio button, combo boxes, slider for getting some useful input from user.
+And progress bar for show the customize progress of a program that we build.
+We could show the menu bar for the selected menu in the program